Dhunge dhara: Ponds

 During the Kirata Kingdom (c.
 900 BC-300 AD) ponds (named pukhu or pokhari) were constructed as a source of water in the old cities of the Kathmandu Valley.
 The ponds got their water from rainfall.
 During the Lichhavi regime, these ponds were linked to stone spouts and dug wells to supply water to the cities.

 Some ponds were built higher in the settlements to feed the shallow aquifers; water seeps away from the ponds into the ground and eventually emerges from the spouts.
 These higher ponds are relatively large in size.
 Lainchaur Pokhari, Rani Pokhari and Ikha Pukhu in Kathmandu, Siddha Pokhari, Kamal Binayak Pukhu and Nā Pukhu in Bhaktapur and Nhu Pukhu, Paleswan Pukhu and Jyawalkhyo Pukhu in Patan are examples of such ponds.
 Some had their own springs, like Siddha Pokahri, Rani Pokhari and Jyawalakhyo Pukhu.

 The ponds inside the settlements are smaller.
 They help to increase the local groundwater levels.
 They are used for washing, cleaning, duck farming, bathing animals and fighting fires.
 In Kathmandu these ponds have disappeared completely.
 Tekha Pukhu is an example of such ponds in Bhaktapur.
 In Patan, Pimbahal Pokhari is one example.

 Chyasa Pukhu, Guita Pukhu and Tyagah Pukhu in Patan are some of the downstream ponds.
 Water from stone spouts and surface drains flows into these ponds.
 During the dry season, most of them become dry.

 Some of the ponds are interconnected; when one is filled completely, the overflow is directed towards another pond and so forth.
 La Pokhari, Palesvan Pukhu, Podepukhu and Pimbahal Pokhari are an example of such a chain of ponds in Patan.
 In this way, an elaborate network of water bodies is created as a water resource during the dry season and to help alleviate the water pressure caused by the monsoon rains.

 At one point in time there was a total of 90 ponds in the large cities of Kathmandu Valley: 30 in Bhaktapur, 39 in Patan and 21 in Kathmandu.
 The 2019 survey by the KVWSMB found a total of 233 ponds on record in the ten municipalities of the Kathmandu Valley.
+40 of these ponds have disappeared.
+The remaining 193 ponds occupy a surface of 254,377.75 square metres and contain 988,829,755 litres of water.